VPDC

 • 15-18 months

-• DTaP may be given as a stand-alone vaccine, or as part of a combination vaccine (a type of vaccine that combines more than one vaccine together into one shot).
-DTaP may be given at the same time as other vaccines.
+• DTaP can be given alone or as part of a combination vaccine.
+It can also be given at the same time as other vaccines.

-• It is recommended that preteens receive a Tdap booster between 11—12 years of age and (Td or Tdap) every 10 years after into adulthood.
+• It is recommended that preteens receive a Tdap booster at 11-12 years old.
+After that, they should get a Tdap or Td booster every 10 years.

 • Eligible for or are enrolled in Medi-Cal